swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 4. Adjust drift thresholds in `src/monitor.py`
 5. Roll back the Kubernetes deployment quickly with `kubectl rollout undo`
 6. Roll back the canonical source of truth with Git and DVC
-7. Route new production data to the labeling workflow in Part 5
+7. Route new production data to the labeling workflow
 8. Verify the chosen action and close the issue

 The following diagram illustrates the decision flow at the end of this chapter: